eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/trace-server/README.md

 There are the archives for linux, macos and Windows.
 The sub-directories `trace-server/org.eclipse.tracecompass.incubator.trace.server.product/target/products/traceserver/<os>/...` contain the executable for each OS.

+## Generating the Trace Server Protocol Client in Java (for testing)

+See here on how to compile the Trace Server Protocol client for Java using for testing see [here](../BUILDING.md#generate-trace-server-protocol-client-in-java).

 ## Running the server